vitalif/vitastor/docs/usage/admin.en.md

 ## Removing a healthy disk

-Befor removing a healthy disk from the cluster set its OSD weight(s) to 0 to move data away.
-To do that, add `"reweight":0` to etcd key `/vitastor/config/osd/<OSD_NUMBER>`.
+Before removing a healthy disk from the cluster set its OSD weight(s) to 0 to move data away.
+To do that, run `vitastor-cli modify-osd --reweight 0 <НОМЕР_OSD>`.

-For example:
+Then wait until rebalance finishes and remove OSD by running `vitastor-disk purge /dev/vitastor/osdN-data`.

+Zero weight can also be put manually into etcd key `/vitastor/config/osd/<НОМЕР_OSD>`, for example:

 ```
 etcdctl --endpoints=http://1.1.1.1:2379/v3 put /vitastor/config/osd/1 '{"reweight":0}'
 ```

-Then wait until rebalance finishes and remove OSD by running `vitastor-disk purge /dev/vitastor/osdN-data`.

 ## Removing a failed disk